 For instance, when we sit at our desk, our arms resting on it, our fingers drumming on it, we can see, hear and feel the desk.
 These different sensory streams of information are integrated into our coherent perception of the desk.
-When information from different sensory modalities is combined, different sensory stimuli can interact with one 20 The term 'computer-generated' can be a bit misleading when it comes to scents.
-We thus propose the term 'computercontrolled' scents. another.
+When information from different sensory modalities is combined, different sensory stimuli can interact with one another.
 For instance, what we hear might influence our tactile experience and what we see can influence where we perceive a sound.
 Such influences, where information from one sense affects how we experience information from another sense are referred to as cross-modal effects and cross-modal interactions.